 My supply dropped a couple of ounces when I went back to work, but after I got back into the swing of things it bounced right back.
 Just don’t freak out if that happens.
 Stick with what you’re doing and it will come back.

 What about you?
 Are you heading back to work?
 Let me know how you’re preparing to pump at work.
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!